PatilAR/M1_Application_Mess-Management/1_Requirements/README.md

 # Requirements

 ## Aim
 To develop a project that  helps us effectively manage the canteen in any institution or outsisde a institution.
-This reduces the burden on thw owner as the paperwork  or calculation work is reduce and other essentials to update.
+This reduces the burden on the owner as the paperwork  or calculation work is reduce and other essentials to update.

 # Introduction